-An institution on Probation is not eligible for the Notification Program for Additional Locations and shall be removed from that program by staff after being placed on Probation.
-The institution may not reapply until it has completed ten (10) years in good standing as required for access to the Notification Program for Additional Locations.
+An institution on Probation is not eligible for the Notification Program for Additional Locations and shall be removed from that program by staff after being placed on Probation and for a period of three years thereafter.
+Additional information may be found in HLC's policies on substantive change (see INST.F.20.50 Review of Substantive Change).